apache/incubator-kie-kogito-examples/kogito-usertasks-custom-lifecycle-quarkus/README.md

   - Maven 3.5.4+ installed

 When using native image compilation, you will also need:
-  - GraalVM 19.1+ installed [prerequisites] with quarkus 1.3.0.*, GraalVM 19.3.1 minimum needed
+  - GraalVM 19.3+ installed
   - Environment variable GRAALVM_HOME set accordingly
+  - GraalVM native image needs as well native-image extension: https://www.graalvm.org/docs/reference-manual/native-image/
   - Note that GraalVM native image compilation typically requires other packages (glibc-devel, zlib-devel and gcc) to be installed too, please refer to GraalVM installation documentation for more details. https://www.graalvm.org/docs/reference-manual/native-image/